 However, this well-written report of Skloot's research offers a wealth of engrossing details about the Lacks family, Dr. Gey's laboratory at Johns Hopkins, and the travels of both the family and the HeLa cell line from Henrietta's death in 1951 to 1973, when the family first learned of these cells.
 Skloot's work also raises questions about ongoing developments in medical, genetic, and business ethics; social justice and law; journalistic practice; and the implications of how voices are privileged along racial and class lines.
 The book has won several awards, has been adapted into an HBO film, and has itself sparked greatly increased interest in the difficult and immediate ethical issues related to the history it revisits.

-The Faculty Senate encourages all faculty members at UM-Dearborn to consider ways in which this book, excerpts from it, or the history on which it is based can be incorporated into classes across the curriculum, especially those that enroll either first-year or new transfer students.
-Our hope is that, during the 2019-2020 school year, students will have an opportunity to engage with the subject matter from diverse disciplinary perspectives.
+The Faculty Senate encourages all faculty members at UM-Dearborn to consider ways in which this book or film, excerpts from the book, or the history can be incorporated into classes across the curriculum, especially those that enroll either first-year or new transfer students.
+Our hope is that students will have an opportunity to engage with the subject matter from many disciplinary perspectives.
 Planned co-curricular programming by the Office of Student Life, including faculty panels and an author visit, will support and enrich students' learning in their classes.

 Regents Issue Memorial Statements for Two UM-Dearborn Faculty Senators